Most Common Interview Questions and How to Prepare

 A QUICK NOTE ON HOW TO PREPARE

 Preparing for an interview doesn’t mean drafting a response to every single interview question you can anticipate.
 You’ll drive yourself mad trying to do that.
-You need to consider your experiences as modular story beats, and that’ll help you plug-and-play responses for nearly any question.
+You need to consider your experiences as modular anecdotes that you can play (sometimes as combinations) for nearly any question.
 Check out this article for more.

 EXAMPLE RESPONSES

-To provide a space for you to brainstorm, organize, and strategically recycle your interview prep story beats, I’ve created an Interview Q&A Planner.
+To provide a space for you to brainstorm, organize, and strategically recycle your interview prep anecdotes, I’ve created an Interview Q&A Planner.
 It includes all the questions and content below as well as bonus example responses to help you get started.

 Tell me about yourself.